VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 vmauth authenticates and authorizes incoming requests and proxies them to VictoriaMetrics.

-See the docs at https://docs.victoriametrics.com/vmauth/ .
+See the docs at {{% ref "./vmauth.md" %}}.

   -auth.config string
      Path to auth config.
 It can point either to local file or to http url.
-See https://docs.victoriametrics.com/vmauth/ for details on the format of this auth config
+See {{% ref "./vmauth.md" %}} for details on the format of this auth config
   -backend.TLSCAFile string
      Optional path to TLS root CA file, which is used for TLS verification when connecting to backends over HTTPS.
-See https://docs.victoriametrics.com/vmauth/#backend-tls-setup
+See {{% ref "./vmauth.md#backend-tls-setup" %}}
   -backend.TLSCertFile string
      Optional path to TLS client certificate file, which must be sent to HTTPS backend.
-See https://docs.victoriametrics.com/vmauth/#backend-tls-setup
+See {{% ref "./vmauth.md#backend-tls-setup" %}}
   -backend.TLSKeyFile string
      Optional path to TLS client key file, which must be sent to HTTPS backend.
-See https://docs.victoriametrics.com/vmauth/#backend-tls-setup
+See {{% ref "./vmauth.md#backend-tls-setup" %}}
   -backend.TLSServerName string
      Optional TLS ServerName, which must be sent to HTTPS backend.
-See https://docs.victoriametrics.com/vmauth/#backend-tls-setup
+See {{% ref "./vmauth.md#backend-tls-setup" %}}
   -backend.tlsInsecureSkipVerify
      Whether to skip TLS verification when connecting to backends over HTTPS.
-See https://docs.victoriametrics.com/vmauth/#backend-tls-setup
+See {{% ref "./vmauth.md#backend-tls-setup" %}}
   -configCheckInterval duration
      interval for config file re-read.
 Zero value disables config re-reading.
 By default, refreshing is disabled, send SIGHUP for config refresh.
   -discoverBackendIPs
      Whether to discover backend IPs via periodic DNS queries to hostnames specified in url_prefix.
 This may be useful when url_prefix points to a hostname with dynamically scaled instances behind it.
-See https://docs.victoriametrics.com/vmauth/#discovering-backend-ips
+See {{% ref "./vmauth.md#discovering-backend-ips" %}}
   -discoverBackendIPsInterval duration
      The interval for re-discovering backend IPs if -discoverBackendIPs command-line flag is set.
 Too low value may lead to DNS errors (default 10s)
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable
      Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
-See https://docs.victoriametrics.com/#environment-variables for more details
+See {{% ref "./#environment-variables for more details" %}}
   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
   -failTimeout duration
      Sets a delay period for load balancing to skip a malfunctioning backend (default 3s) -filestream.disableFadvise